About AGPS

 Secretary

-Jessica Buchholz is a Licensed Psychologist who has been involved with AGPA and AGPS for about 6 years now.
-Jessica has taken on a variety of roles in the AGPS Board of Directors throughout that time, serving initially as Membership Chair and representing AGPS as the Affiliate Society Representative for AGPA meetings and functions for 3 years before shifting gears into the role of Member at Large.
-Currently, Jessica is AGPS' Education Chair and is excited about the upcoming workshops and monthly webinars we have planned.
+Jessica Buchholz is a Licensed Psychologist who has been involved with AGPA and AGPS for almost a decade.
+Jessica has taken on a variety of roles in the AGPS Board of Directors throughout that time, including Membership Chair, Affiliate Society Representative for AGPS, Member at Large, and Education Chair.
+Currently, Jessica is Secretary for AGPS.

 Professionally, Jessica works with young adults, anxiety and perfectionism, depression and overfunctioning, and adults working through childhood trauma.
-She loves co-leading long-term adult interpersonal process groups, participating in her own consultation groups, and learning more about group work.
+She loves leading adult interpersonal process groups, participating in her own consultation groups, and learning more about group work.

 Erin Nieto, LPC